NamLe0609/bias-ai-report/post_body.typ

 After closer examination of the stakeholders' understandings, contexts, and experiences through empirical investigations @Human-computer-handbook, we can update the previously acquired values.
 This can be done using traditional methods such as interviews and surveys, or more VSD-specific methods such as participatory design and envisioning cards @VSD-book.

-An important step of the process is analyzing value conflicts, and deciding which stakeholders should be prioritized (also known as the dams and flows method @Value-dams-flows).
+An important step of the process is analyzing value conflicts, and deciding which stakeholders' needs should be prioritized (see the dams-and-flows method @Value-dams-flows).

-This step requires the results of the empirical investigations, however as this has not been carried out, we will attempt to speculate the tensions based on the conceptual investigations.

 One value conflict is between patients' need for privacy and the insurance companies' desire for explicability.
 In order to explain the decisions made by the model, the insurance companies will need access to the patient's data, which is a clear violation of the patient's privacy.
 One approach to resolve this is to have the model explain its decisions in a general but informative way, like providing a descriptive summary of the patient's condition.

 Another is between the medical institution's need for efficiency and the healthcare providers' want for autonomy.
 Healthcare providers require lots of time and resources to make decisions, which would make diagnosis and treatment slower.
-The institution, however, could use this extra time and resources to treat more patients.
+The institution could use this time and resources to treat more patients instead.
 This is a difficult tension to resolve, but we believe that the model should be used as a tool to assist the healthcare providers, not replace them.
-As such, the healthcare providers' interest should be preserved.
+As such, the healthcare providers' interest should be prioritized.

 Whilst emotion recognition technology has benefits in diagnosing mental health issues, using it for crime prevention and/or in public spaces is a completely different matter.
 From past research, it is clear that the technology is not accurate enough to be used in these scenarios.
 Even if it were, using it would be ethically questionable (see @Public-surveillance-paper@Public-surveillance-bbc).